willamowius/gnugk/readme.txt

 The GNU Gatekeeper
 ------------------

-It is covered by the GNU Public License (GPL) v2; for details see the file COPYING.
+The GNU Gatekeeper is covered by the GNU Public License (GPL) v2; for details see the file COPYING.
 In addition to that, we explicitely grant the right to link this code to the OpenH323/H323Plus and OpenSSL library.